act-rules/act-rules.github.io/_rules/element-marked-decorative-is-not-exposed-46ca7f.md

 Each target element either is not [included in the accessibility tree][] or has a [semantic role][] of `none` or `presentation`.

-## Assumptions

-There are no assumptions.

-## Accessibility Support

-Implementation of the [Presentational Roles Conflict Resolution][] differs slightly from one user agent to the other.
-Hence, some elements might be exposed by one user agent and not by another, and consequently might create accessibility issues only for some users.
-Nevertheless, triggering the conflict is a bad practice.

 ## Background

 Elements are normally [marked as decorative][] to convey the intention of the author that they are [pure decoration][decorative] and thus shouldn't be exposed to assistive technologies.
 On the other hand, elements that are [focusable][] are important to know for anybody and should be exposed to assistive technologies; and elements that are defining any [global ARIA attribute][] indicate an intention to communicate something to the assistive technologies (through the `aria-*` attribute).
 When an element is both [marked as decorative][] and either [focusable][] or defining a [global ARIA attribute][], a conflict arises between these two intentions.
 The [conflict is resolved][presentational roles conflict resolution] by exposing the element.